 During the first year of study, predoctoral students are supported by a Teaching Assistantship.
-In subsequent years of study, students are supported by continuation of Teaching Assistantships or by Research Fellowships.
+In subsequent years of study, students are supported by continuation of Teaching Assistantships or by Graduate Research Assistantships.
 Students receiving assistantships are paid $24,000 per year and receive a tuition waiver.
 Dedicated funding for M.D./Ph.D. students provides financial support during the medical and graduate phases of study.
-At this time, we are unable to provide financial assistance for students pursuing a Master's degree in the department.
+Please inquire about financial assistance for students pursuing a Master's degree in the department.

 The Student Counseling & Educational Support Services keeps a current list of apartments, houses, and residence-sharing opportunities.

 Housing Information and Referrals